joelbarmettlerUZH/Spring_Boot_Demo/README.md

 This creates universities for us and saves them into the database.
 The CommandLineRunner get's executed first before any other custom application runs on our server.

-Let's now crate a user via Json POST-Request to "api/v1/Userentity" again:
+Let's now crate a user via JSON POST-Request to "api/v1/Userentity" again:

 >{"name": "Joel","university":{"name":"UZH"}}